FB-Hakathon/calligraffiti-with-ar/README.md

 Below is a list of the developers and creators who have so far contributed to this project.
 For more details on each person listed, please look at [CONTRIBUTORS.md](CONTRIBUTORS.md).
 - Vera DG, *Artist*
 - Zain Raza, *Software Engineer*
-- Shujath Khan, *Software Developer in AI, VR*
+- Shujath Khan, *Software Engineer*
 ## LICENSE
 Please take a look at [LICENSE.md](LICENSE.md).